Telling the Story of Men’s Sheds

 - One or two-word endorsements by shedders or shed supporters.

-- If health professionals have been working in Shed and gathered data make sure they share what they’ve collected with you.
+- If health professionals have been working in your Shed and gathered data make sure they share what they’ve collected with you.

 - Share evaluation tools that have worked with SMSA (to be available to members through the Resource Library) and with Men’s Shed networks.